-STANDARD HORIZONTAL TERMINATIONS
+STANDARD HORIZONTAL TERMINATIONS EXHAUST PIPING

-EXHAUST PIPING

 For direct vent systems the standard termination is 2-in.
-PVC pipe extending 12 inches from the wall for furnaces with inputs from 105,000 to 120,000 BTUH.
+PVC pipe extending 12 inches from the wall for furnaces with inputs from 60,000 to 105,000 BTUH.
 Install a 2-in. coupling at the outside wall to prevent the termination from being pushed inward.
-When 3-in. pipe is used between the furnace and outside wall. reduce to 2 inches before penetrating the wall.
-The standard termination is 11/2 -in.
-PVC pipe extending outward 12 inches from the wall for models with inputs of 45,000 to 75,000 BTUH.
-Install a 2-in. to 11/2-in. coupling at the outside wall to prevent pushing the termination back into the wall.
-See Figure 14, Detail A.
+When 3-in. pipe is used between the furnace and outside wall, reduce to 2 inches before penetrating the wall.
+The standard termination is 2-in.
+PVC pipe extending outward 12 inches from the wall for models with inputs of 45,000 to 105,000 BTUH.
+See Figure 21, Detail B.

-The combustion air and exhaust terminations must be at least 12 inches above grade and must be oriented with respect to each other as shown in Figure 15, Detail B. Refer to section on alternate venting options when higher snow levels are anticipated.
+The combustion air and exhaust terminations must be at least 12 inches above grade and must be oriented with respect to each other as shown in Figure 21.
+Refer to section on alternate venting options when higher snow levels are anticipated.